Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Bers boundaries

 for some $c\in\C$, via Formula~\eqref{corr_eqn}.

-\item Further, if $\mathfrak{C}\in\partial\mathfrak{B}(z^5)$, then it admits no non-trivial quasiconformal deformation. \end{enumerate} \end{lem} \begin{proof} Let $R$ be a degree $6$ rational map defining the correspondence $\mathfrak{C}\in\overline{\mathfrak{B}(z^5)}$.
-By the normalization and proof of pre-compactness given in Section~\ref{special_case_subsec}, the map $R$ can be chosen to be
+\item If $\mathfrak{C}\in\partial\mathfrak{B}(z^5)$, then it admits no non-trivial quasiconformal deformation. \end{enumerate} \end{lem} { \begin{remark} As we will see shortly, complex one-dimensionality of the Bers slice plays a key role in the proof of the second statement of the lemma.
+In fact, the proof is an adaptation of the fact that quadratic polynomials lying on the boundary of the Mandelbrot set do not admit quasiconformal deformations (cf. \cite[Chapter~I, \S~6, Proposition~7]{DH85}). \end{remark}} \begin{proof} Let $R$ be a degree $6$ rational map defining the correspondence $\mathfrak{C}\in\overline{\mathfrak{B}(z^5)}$.
+By the normalization and proof of pre-compactness given in \S~\ref{special_case_subsec}, the map $R$ can be chosen to be $R(z)\equiv R_a(z)=z+a/z-a/(3z^3)+1/(5z^5)$, for some $a\in\C$.